Three ways to beat achy shoulders

 One option that a physical therapist may recommend for this cause of achy shoulders is to do regular shoulder blade exercises.
 An example of such exercises is shoulder blade squeezes.
 To do this exercise:

 - Sit or stand up straight and drop your shoulders back and downward.

 - Hold this position for about five seconds, and then release.

 - Repeat these steps between 10 and 15 times throughout the day.

 Back in Motion offers effective physical therapy for achy shoulders

 Looking for more treatment options for your achy shoulders?
 Our therapy specialists at Back in Motion can help you find effective treatment for your pain.
-Using one of our complimentary screenings, we can pinpoint the source of your shoulder pain.
+Using one of our free screenings, we can pinpoint the source of your shoulder pain.
 Our physical therapists can then build you a personalized therapy plan designed to reduce your pain and prevent it from returning.

 We also offer other helpful options, too.
 For instance, we have a physical therapy newsletter that can help people find ways to address many issues and medical conditions.
 Additionally, our team can help people from home thanks to our virtual care and at-home therapy services.
 We can even get you started with your physical therapy if you don’t yet have a doctor’s referral.

 Contact us today for more information about our physical therapy services or to schedule an initial appointment.